 Asking who should get the credit from the UBI movement is like asking which brick holds up the wall.
 The wall is the bricks.
-The movement is the people is the people involved.
+The movement is the people involved.
 The third wave of the UBI movement is being driven by extremely diverse support coming from all over the world for different reasons.
 The third wave is happening because a bunch of different people tried a bunch of different things–and some of it worked.

 If you’ve said anything nice about UBI any time in the last 40 years, you helped build a movement.
 There’s no way to sort out who to credit and no point in trying.

 We don’t know what happens next.
 This wave might be the one that makes UBI happen, but support might go into a period of decline for an unpredictable amount of time before picking up steam again.
 All I can say is whether the movement stalls or grows, don’t give up.
 Support has gone up and down several times, but it’s trended up for over 100 years.
 The diehards who kept working on UBI when it fell out of favor in their country made it into a bigger movement than it ever was before.
-It was that tiny group of people putting paper crowns on the heads of perplexed passerbys that started the snowball of activism that made it wasy for the UBI march to spread all over the world.
+It was that tiny group of people putting paper crowns on the heads of perplexed passerbys that started the snowball of activism that made it easy for the UBI march to spread all over the world.
 Or maybe 100 other little actions started the snowball.

 If you want to get involved, there are an infinite number of valuable things you could do.
 Find something other people aren’t doing or that we need more people doing.
-If you need ideas what needs doing, I have lots of them.
+If you need ideas about what needs doing, I have lots of them.

 I don’t know how long it will take, but I think UBI will win eventually.
 The conditional welfare state, extreme capitalism, and extreme socialism have consistently failed to solve the underlying problems of inequality, poverty, and privilege.
-The have failed because even if the know that propertyless is power, they have failed to realize that propertylessness is powerlessness and that making powerlessness the default position of everyone but the 1% is the ultimate class privilege.
+The have failed because even if they know that property is power, they have failed to realize that propertylessness is powerlessness and that making powerlessness the default position of everyone but the 1% is the ultimate class privilege.

 As long as inequality, poverty, and privilege exist, so does the opportunity to build the movement for UBI.
 The struggle doesn’t end until justice wins.
 Justice doesn’t win until the privileged stop telling the poor what to do so we can end the powerlessness that makes so many people in world weak, vulnerable, and marginalized.